blakeyoung81/blakesthoughts/src/content/blog/software.md

 ---
 title: "Exploring Software"
 description: "A sample post about Software."
-pubDate: 2025-06-18
+pubDate: "2023-10-27"
 tags: ["Software"]
 ---

-# Thoughts on Software

-This is a placeholder post to explore the concept of Software.
-More content will be coming soon.
+This is a sample blog post about software.
+Content will be added here later.